signalogic/SigSRF_SDK/mediaTest_readme.md

     -g/ssddrive/mediamin/streamgroupwavs

 If -g is not entered, then wav files are generated on the mediaMin app subfolder.
 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
-Wav file output can be turned off altogether by not including the ENABLE_WAV_OUTPUT flag in -dN command line options.
+Wav file output can be turned off altogether by not including in -dN command line options the ENABLE_WAV_OUTPUT flag (located in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 #### Intermediate pcap Output Disable

-The DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag can be set in the mediaMin -dN command line option, for example:
+The DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag (located in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set in the mediaMin -dN command line option, for example:

     -d0x20008000c11

+which specifies:

+> dynamic session creation<br/>
-specifies dynamic session creation, valid packet arrival timestamps should be used, intermediate jitter buffer output pcaps disabled, and stream group output wav file seek time alarm set to 10 msec.
+> packet arrival timestamps are valid and should be used<br/>
+> intermediate jitter buffer output pcaps disabled<br/>
+> stream group output wav file seek time alarm set to 10 msec<br/>

 If the DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag is not set, then jitter buffer output pcaps are generated on the mediaMin app subfolder.

 <a name="mediaTestCommandLineQuick-Reference"></a>
 ## mediaTest Command Line Quick-Reference